cohu-dev/newtion/README.md

 This Chrome extension requires Notion's official API, but the only permissions required are to insert data and no user information is required.

+This chrome extension requires only `storage` permisson to save Notion API Token.
+You can use so safely because other permissions are not accessed.

 ## Shortcuts

 | Shortcut           | Action                        |